JDS-Development/Pressure-cooker-challange/README.md

 are explicitly invited to come up with alternatives.
 You are allowed to focus your solution on the period during hospitalization, the period at home or both.

+### Solution

+Our solution to this problem is Soundify, Soundify is a web platform where users can listen to music, podcasts and audiobooks.
+For this solution there are only a few things needed.
+A device that can access the internet and audio output (preferably headphones).
+The user interface is easy to use for non-technical people.